splorp/tersus/readme.txt

 projects, as you see fit.
 Please refer to the license.txt file included with the source for more information.

-Portions of the stylesheets in this theme are based on the YUI CSS Reset and YUI CSS Base tools provided as part of the Yahoo!
+Portions of the stylesheets are based on the YUI CSS Reset and YUI CSS Base tools provided as part of the Yahoo!
 User Interface Library.

 Copyright © 2010, Yahoo!
 Inc.
 All rights reserved.